AlliedPayment/docs/API/NetworkReject.md

 ## Purpose

 The Network Rejection API should be used to inform the system that a payment network rejected a payment.
 The payment network must provide the payment’s ID and a reason why the payment was rejected.
-The system will reject the payment corresponding with the provided ID, and add the reason to the payment’s notes in the following format: recreated payment's network name, payment id, creation date `dd.mm.yy`.
-The system will create a new payment based on the rejected payment’s data and add a note in the following format: network name, payment id, new payment's creation date `dd.mm.yy`.
+The system will locate the payment corresponding with the provided ID, and add the reason to the payment’s notes in the following format: recreated payment's network name, recreated payment's id, recreated payment's creation date `dd.mm.yy`.
+The system will create a new payment based on the rejected payment’s data and add a note in the following format: rejected network name, rejected payment id, rejected payment's creation date `dd.mm.yy`.
 The new payment will be configured to not use the same network that rejected the original payment.

 ### Additional notes